casefabric/guide/docs/engine/authorization.md

 Obviously a platform owner can also add himself to the list of tenant owners when creating the tenant.

 #### Platform bootstrapping
-The configuration file of the Cafienne Engine has an option to load and create a tenant with users when it is started.
+The configuration file of the CaseFabric Engine has an option to load and create a tenant with users when it is started.
 If the tenant already exists, the call is not executed.
 So this mechanism cannot be used to maintain the tenant.

 ## Tenant level authorization
 Tenant level authorization is also based on two groups: